|Songs Lyrics Music Beats Poems|

+Still, just in case you haven't, we'll explain it again.
+But before we do, you should know right off, IT DOESN'T WORK!
 NO COURT HAS EVER ACCEPTED THIS METHOD AS LEGAL PROOF OF COPYRIGHT, so don't waste your time.
-But here's what it's supposed to do (and why it doesn't work).
+But here's what it's supposed to do and why it doesn't work.

-The concept sounds reasonable: A few days later, when you get your songs or music back in the mail, you DON'T open the envelope.
-You just hide it away somewhere, in a drawer, a safety deposit box, with your underwear, and just wait until someday when someone tries stealing your songs or music.
+Hide an envelope?The concept sounds reasonable: A few days later, when you get your songs or music back in the mail, you DON'T open the envelope.
+You just hide it away somewhere, in a drawer, a safety deposit box, in with your underwear and just wait until someday when someone tries to steal one of your songs.

 Then you whip out your sealed envelope, bring it to Court during your copyright infringement lawsuit, and let the Judge open it.